US charges Indian man for alleged plot to murder Sikh separatist in New York

-The US Attorney’s Office, Southern District of New York, announced on Wednesday that had filed “ murder-for-hire charges” against an Indian national named Nikhil Gupta in connection with his alleged participation in a thwarted plot to assassinate a Sikh separatist leader in New York City.
+The US Attorney’s Office, Southern District of New York, announced on Wednesday that it had filed “ murder-for-hire charges” against an Indian national named Nikhil Gupta in connection with his alleged participation in a thwarted plot to assassinate a Sikh separatist leader in New York City.

 A statement released by the US Attorney’s Office alleged that Gupta had been recruited by an Indian government employee, who “directed a plot to assassinate on US soil an attorney and political activist who is a US citizen of Indian origin residing in New York City”.